josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🏛️_White_House_Snitches/🇮🇷_guys_you_are_in_a_war_remember.md

 Useful questions include:

 - What foreign-intelligence threat assessments applied to this institution at the relevant time?
-- Had the assessed threat level changed because of military or political developments?
+- Had the assessed threat environment changed because of military or political developments?
+- Which foreign actors had plausible collection requirements against the relevant institution or decision-making environment?
-- What information would foreign intelligence services plausibly have wanted?
+- What information would those actors plausibly have wanted?
 - Which people, systems and relationships could expose that information?
 - Were normal personnel-security requirements completed?
 - If not, what compensating controls existed?